-After extracting and converting files, it’s important the old physical copies are safely disposed and that you remain compliant with all data protection laws.
+- After extracting and converting files, mixed-media shredding is used to ensure the old physical copies are safely disposed and that you remain compliant with all data protection laws.

 Need to Scan Microfilm?

 To find microfilm scanning services and additional information to help with your conversion project, give Record Nations a call at (866) 385-3706, use the form on the page, or contact us directly using our live chat.

 In just minutes, you’ll receive free, no-obligation quotes on microfilm scanning and storage services in your area from qualified experts.